Our Charitable Giving

 In deciding which charities and organisations to support, the Charities Support Group is guided by the Charities Support Group Giving Policy, available for download here.

-Lent Red Bucket Appeal 2025
+Red Bucket donations

 In Lent this year we will support two charities, through both our Appeal and our Lunches (on Tuesdays after our Lent Reflections at 12 noon).